-If our places of work find a way to include a kind of built-in reinforcement system similar to gamification—not necessarily utilizing games, but instead increasing the amount of natural reinforcement we receive (verbal and written acknowledgement from a supervisor after a project is completed, praise after contributing to a team effort, and so on)—they may be able to effectively mimic the results of gamification.
+If our places of work find a way to include a kind of built-in reinforcement system similar to gamification—not necessarily utilizing games, but instead increasing the amount of natural reinforcement we receive (verbal and written acknowledgment from a supervisor after a project is completed, praise after contributing to a team effort, and so on)—they may be able to effectively mimic the results of gamification.

 Perhaps games are simply a passive way of increasing social connectivity, and we love them because they make connecting with others easier than actually having to reach out and make an effort to acknowledge someone else.